- Soluble salts

 Figure 1.
 Salt burn on bean leaf from high salts in compost

-Sensitivity to soluble salts differs among plant species/cultivars and also with their state of growth.
+Sensitivity to soluble salts differs among plant species/cultivars and is dependent on their state of growth.
 Seed germination and seedling growth are more sensitive to salt stress than mature plants.
 [Table 1]

 A common sign of salt problems is the accumulation of salts at the soil surface due to limited percolation in compacted and/or clayey soils.
 Soluble salts move with the soil water.
 Deep percolation of water down through the soil profile moves salt out of the rooting zone.
 Surface evaporation concentrates the salts at the soil surface.
 Salt deposits may or may not be seen as a white crust on the soil surface.
 As you drive around Colorado, it is common to see these soils with the white salt accumulation in low spots of fields and natural areas.

 In some areas, salt naturally accumulates due to limited rainfall to leach the salt out.
 Salt levels drop when the soil undergoes irrigation.
 In other areas, salts may build-up when poor soil drainage prevents precipitation and irrigation water from leaching the salt down through the soil profile.
-Here, corrective measures are limited to improvements in soil drainage.
+In this case, corrective measures are limited to improvements in soil drainage.

 Placing fertilizer and salty soil amendments too close to seeds or plant roots creates a salt burn of the tender roots.
 Germination failure or seedling injury can result.

-The use of de-icing products (all are various types of salts) on streets and sidewalks frequently results in high salt levels in adjacent soils.
+The use of de-icing salts on streets and sidewalks frequently results in high salt levels in adjacent soils.
 Along roads, salt injury has become a major concern.
 Highway salts may reach plants in two ways: movement to soil and uptake by plant roots, or movement onto plant stems and foliage through the air as vehicle “splash-back”.
 Salts deposited on both soil and foliage have high potential to cause plant injury.
 Highway salts in road-melt runoff is another concern for plants and the wider environment.

-Damage by pet urine is also a salt problem.
+Damage by pet urineis also a salt problem containing alkaline salts and nitrogen.
 Water moves by osmotic pressure from the roots to the high salt concentration in the soil, dehydrating and killing roots.
+Train your pet to eliminate in a plant free zone or follow other salt management methods below.

 The amount of salt in a soil can be quantified only by a soil test.
 A soil test for soluble salts can be useful when investigating the cause of poor plant growth, determining the suitability of a new planting site, or monitoring the quality of fill soil or soil amendments for use on a landscape area.